“They want to send everyone to rehab but rehab is only good for people who want to go”.

 The Road to Annihilation

-Beyond the drugs currently used most commonly for detoxification purposes, there are three FDA approved medications for alcohol use disorder and three for opioid disorders on the market.
-We have not seen the full impact of these medications because of a shortage in the number of treatment programs and doctors that offer them but their existence is promising.
-And behavioral interventions like cognitive behavioral therapy (CBT), contingency management, twelve step programs, family therapy and motivational enhancement therapy are all successful in ongoing recovery.
-Supportive services like peer coaching and public community centers are also shown effective.
-If we found ourselves in an ideal scenario in which these resources get to the people that need them tomorrow, experts would still have a final stubborn challenge to confront: how do we get patients on board?
+When SUD isn’t successfully prevented, there are three FDA approved medications for alcohol use disorder and three for opioid disorders, but we haven’t seen the impact of their use because of a shortage in the number of treatment programs and doctors offering them.
+Fortunately, behavioral interventions like cognitive behavioral therapy (CBT), contingency management, twelve step programs, family therapy and motivational enhancement therapy have all been shown successful in high quality research.

 Getting to Yes

-Establishing successful treatment frameworks is only half the battle.
-Arguably the more complex obstacle to treating illnesses like SUD and SMI is the widespread treatment avoidance and non-compliance.
-Like Jay, many active addicts decline offers of rehab and SMI individuals often suffer from anosognosia, the condition of being too ill to recognize one’s illness.
-Controversy rages over the acceptability and extent to which authorities should have the right to intervene before life or death crisis exists.
-Broad disagreement regarding involuntarily hospitalizations and assertive outpatient treatment (AOT) is so highly charged and linked with personal experience, discussions between the sides is has been less than productive.
+Early intervention and evidence-based treatment is half the battle in reaching prolonged recovery.
+The more complex obstacle for communities battling illnesses like SUD and SMI is what’s called treatment non-compliance.
+Like Jay, many active addicts resist rehab and SMI individuals often suffer from anosognosia, or being too ill to know you’re ill.
+Controversy rages over the acceptability and extent to which authorities can intervene before life or death crisis presents in such cases.
+The disagreement regarding the ethics of involuntarily hospitalizations and assisted outpatient treatment (AOT) is so highly charged, productive dialogue between the factions rarely occurs.

-The practice of AOT faces opposition from patient advocacy groups and civil rights proponents who argue that the hands-off approach is the only way to protect individuals’ freedom and autonomy.
-Critics insist that any and all psychiatric treatment must be voluntary irrespective of crisis severity.
-On the other end of the ideological spectrum are those who feel, at least in theory, that a homeless and seriously mentally ill person at-risk of freezing should be taken to a hospital, willing or not.
-In both cases, the question of whether long-term symptom management is achievable without the desire of a patient to stay healthy must be considered.
-There’s no obvious answer serious disorders like schizophrenia or chronic substance abuse must be managed over a lifetime.
-For the schizophrenic who forgoes medication, symptoms like auditory hallucinations immediately resurface.
-And treatment drugs come with serious side effects that limit functioning- sometimes harming internal organs, causing substantial weight gain, tremors and feelings of profound fatigue.
-Sometimes bipolar disorder or substance abuse diagnosed individuals decide episodes of mania or intoxicant induced pleasure are worth any subsequent periods of despair.
+The practice of AOT, also known as Kendra’s Law, mandates mental health services for a small number of individuals who have difficulty engaging in rehabilitation and can pose a risk to themselves or others in the community.
+It faces robust opposition from patient advocacy groups and civil rights proponents who argue that a hands-off approach is the only way to protect individual freedom and autonomy.
+These advocates insist that any and all psychiatric treatment must be voluntary, even in life or death scenarios.
+On the opposing side are those who feel that some scenarios, say a homeless and seriously mentally ill person found on an outdoor subway platform in danger of freezing to death, warrant involuntary hospitalization.
+For both camps, the question of whether long-term symptom management is achievable without patient buy-in should be central.
+Serious disorders like schizophrenia or chronic substance abuse aren’t managed over months or years like other medical conditions.
+When someone diagnosed with schizophrenia discontinues medication, a common occurrence in the real world, symptoms like auditory hallucinations immediately resurface.
+Patients struggle with the side effects of anti-psychotic drugs: substantial weight gain, tremors and feelings of profound fatigue take their toll.
+And sometimes bipolar disorder or substance use disorder diagnosed individuals choose the high price of episodes of mania or intoxicant induced pleasure over medication-supported stability.

 Exhausted Yet?